20 May 2025 Programme

 •Speech by Permanent Delegation

-•“The Metre Convention of 1875 - an act of multilateral scientific collaboration” - Dr W. Louw (South Africa), President of the International Committee for Weights and Measures (CIPM).
+•The Metre Convention of 1875 - an act of multilateral scientific collaboration - Wynand Louw (South Africa), President of the International Committee for Weights and Measures (CIPM).

-• Reply - Dr B. Mathew (Switzerland), President of the International Committee for Legal Metrology (CIML).
+•Reply - Bobjoseph Mathew (Switzerland), President of the International Committee for Legal Metrology (CIML)

-The first session will close with a video of short tributes from the Heads of IOs that work in liaison with the BIPM including IAEA, ITU, WMO, and IFCC.
+The first session will close with a video of short tributes from the Heads of International Organizations (IOs) that work in liaison with the BIPM including:

 11:15 to 12:45